NeoniteDev/NeoniteV2/README.md

 <!-- LICENSE -->
 ## License

-This project is licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0)
+This project is licensed under the [Neo License](https://neonite.dev/LICENSE.html)